BOND

-AND LONG TERM DEBT RATING SCALE
+BOND RATINGS AND LONG TERM DEBT RATING SCALE

-The Coveted Credit Club of AAA rating:
+The Coveted Credit Club of AAA Rating:

-In 2001 there were only 9 companies in the United States of America that
+In 2001 there were 9 companies in the United States of America that receive the top triple-A rating.
+In the late seventies this number was 58 and in the nineties it was 22.

-The nine companies are as follows:
+The nine companies were as follows:

 1. American International Group